neicnordic/endit/README.md

 All dCache tape pools needs both the ENDIT dCache plugin and the ENDIT daemons installed.

-More verbose instructions are available at https://wiki.neic.no/wiki/DCache_TSM_interface
+If needed, more verbose instructions are available in the NeIC wiki at https://wiki.neic.no/wiki/DCache_TSM_interface

-## TSM (IBM Spectrum Protect)
+## TSM (IBM Storage Protect)

 Setup TSM so that the user running dCache can `dsmc archive` and `dsmc retrieve` files.
 If you want to have several pool-nodes talking to tape, we